 Finally, we provide evidence that the assessment of the repertoire of somatic mutations in cfDNA post-therapy (in the context of disease monitoring) can be confounded by CH-associated mutations, and that these post-therapy alterations preferentially affect specific genes.

+In support of the above statements and barring any association with smoking history as we show later in this response at point #11 of this Reviewer’s comments, we demonstrate here that the frequency of CH in cfDNA is a function not only of age (ref) but several confounding factors which could only be investigated in the current study on account of the technological innovations.
+Using a zero-inflated Poisson regression model, Response to Reviewers Figure XXa and XXb show that the CH-derived mutational burden is better associated with age when measured from WBC than cfDNA (p=6.09e-64 versus p=7.4e-41, respectively).
+As shown in Response to Reviewers Figure XXc and XXd, this is due, at least in cancer patients, to the fact that there is on average more CH-derived mutations in WBC than in cfDNA.
+In univariate analysis the fraction of tumor derived DNA in plasma i.e. ctDNA fraction explains this difference, whereby the ctDNA fraction is, as expected, significantly negatively associated with the burden of WBC-matched variants in cfDNA (two-sided Wald test, p=1.81e-3).
+In a multivariate model including several additional analytical conditions e.g. mean target collapsed depth in WBC, mean target collapsed depth in cfDNA, etc. and restricting to cancer patients, the ctDNA fraction and the mean collapsed target depth in cfDNA in addition to the burden of CH-derived mutation in WBC were statistically associated with the number of CH-derived mutations in cfDNA (see Response to Reviewers Figure XXe).
+A comparable model restricted to healthy controls who do not have tumor derived DNA in plasma confirmed that the mean target collapsed depth in cfDNA was the only additional variable with a significant positive association (see Response to Reviewers Figure XXf).
+In a combined model, however, including both cancer and healthy controls where the ctDNA fraction of the healthy controls was entered as 0, the mean target collapsed depth in cfDNA and WBC as well as the ctDNA fraction and the CH-derived burden in WBC were significantly associated with the number of WBC-matched variants in cfDNA (see Response to Reviewer Figure XXg).

-Response to Reviewers Figure XX.
-Comparison of CH-derived mutation burden in cfDNA and WBC.
+Response to Reviewers Figure XX: Comparison of CH-derived mutation burden in cfDNA and WBC.
 Association of age with the number of CH-derived mutations in (a) WBC and (b) cfDNA.
 Number of CH-derived mutations in WBC (x-axis) against that measured in cfDNA (y-axis) for (c) cancer patients and (d) healthy controls.
 The coefficients and p-values of multivariate regression models including additional analytical conditions are displayed in (e) for cancer patients, (f) healthy controls and (g) combined.
 In (a) and (b), the p-values were obtained from a zero-inflated Poisson regression model.
 In (c) to (g), the p-values were obtained using Wald’s test.

 Due to the relatively large coefficient, in absolute terms, here and in later analyses, the ctDNA fraction is a major confounder for the interpretation of results from sequencing of cfDNA.
 Conversely, although the collapsed coverage of cfDNA and WBC were also significant in the combined analysis of cancer patients and healthy controls, the coefficients were relatively small possibly pointing to their low impact on the results presented in the original and revised versions of the manuscript.